TabbyML/tabby/CONTRIBUTING.md

 In particular, no compilation flags should be used in the header file to make it easy to use the project as a library.

+## Maintenance

+### Updating the Python build matrix

+Binary Python wheels are built for multiple Python versions in the `build-python-wheels` GitHub Actions job.
+The list of Python versions is defined by the intersection of:

+* `python_requires` in file `python/setup.py`
+* the default build list in [`cibuildwheel`](https://github.com/pypa/cibuildwheel)

+Building wheels for a new Python version usually means updating the `cibuildwheel` version in `.github/workflows/ci.yml`.
+See for example commit [8f4c7ade1](https://github.com/OpenNMT/CTranslate2/commit/8f4c7ade14cba114c8acad2cc700edc1704c8396).

+### CUDA support in Python wheels

+Python wheels for Linux and Windows are compiled against NVIDIA libraries to support GPU execution.

+To limit the size of the packages pushed to PyPI, some libraries are not included in the package and are dynamically loaded at runtime with `dlopen` (or `LoadLibraryA` on Windows).

+* `libcudart_static.a` (statically linked)
+* `libcublas.so.11` (dlopened at runtime in [`cublas_stub.cc`](https://github.com/OpenNMT/CTranslate2/blob/master/src/cuda/cublas_stub.cc))
+* `libcudnn.so.8` (dynamically linked)
+  * `libcudnn_ops_infer.so.8` (dlopened at runtime by `libcudnn.so.8`)
+  * `libcudnn_cnn_infer.so.8` (dlopened at runtime by `libcudnn.so.8`)

+One of the benefits of this dynamic loading is that multiple versions of cuBLAS and cuDNN are supported by the same binary.
+In particular, users can install any CUDA 11.x version as long as it provides `libcublas.so.11`.

+However, supporting a new major CUDA version (e.g. CUDA 11 to 12) requires updating the CUDA libraries used during compilation.
+This will be a breaking change for existing users since they would need to update their cuBLAS/cuDNN libraries and possibly [update their GPU driver](https://docs.nvidia.com/deploy/cuda-compatibility/).

+### Updating other dependencies

+Updating dependencies such as oneMKL or oneDNN can fix security issues, improve performance, or enable new features.
+Most dependencies were already updated at least once.
+Search the commit history to see how it was done before.

+If a dependency needs an update, it is particularly important that it is updated consistently for all binaries and platforms where it is used.

 ## Release procedure

 1. Add the release note for the new version in `CHANGELOG.md`